Isaiah Mobley: College

+Bahamas national team

+Mobley has been an integral member of the Bahamas national team.

 Personal life

 Mobley's father Eric played college basketball for Cal Poly Pomona and Portland and played professionally in China, Indonesia, Mexico, and Portugal.
 He later coached Amateur Athletic Union (AAU) basketball for 11 years.
 In 2018, he was hired as assistant basketball coach for USC.
-Mobley's younger brother Evan, with whom he played in high school and college, were drafted by the same NBA team (Cavaliers) one year apart.
+Mobley's younger brother Evan, with whom he played in high school and college, was drafted by the same NBA team (Cavaliers) one year before he was.